 - failure of the programme

-It is in your interest to provide evidence to support your case.
+When making an appeal, it is important to provide evidence to support your case.

-When appealing under the ground of extenuating circumstances your appeal must be supported by evidence from an appropriate authority, such as a registered medical practitioner, or undertaker or coroner.
-If your appeal is not supported by evidence it will be dismissed.
-Those students who struggle to obtain evidence within the time frame for submitting an academic appeal (21 days after receipt of Transcript) may be granted an extension at the discretion of the appeals officer.
+When appealing under the ground of extenuating circumstances your appeal must be supported by evidence from an appropriate person, such as a registered medical practitioner, or undertaker or coroner.
+If your appeal is not supported by satisfactory evidence it will be dismissed.

 Further information on the types and nature of evidence required when submitting an appeal can be found on our guidance page.